anton-smirnov-robert/weaver/content/note/note on Montévil2015.md

 Référence:  [Montevil2015](reference/Montevil2015.md)

-First, the authors tell a brief [history of organisms as self-determined biological systems](note/history%20of%20organisms%20as%20self-determined%20biological%20systems.md).
+First, the authors tell a brief [history of self-determination](note/history%20of%20self-determination.md).
 They define a [biological process](definition/biological%20process.md), a [biological constraint](definition/biological%20constraint.md), a [dependence between constraints](definition/dependence%20between%20constraints.md).
 Finally they introduce the concept of [closure of constraints](concept/closure%20of%20constraints.md).

 The authors argue that the capacity of biological systems to self-determine should be understood as their capacity to self-constrain: organize by realizing a [closure of constraints](concept/closure%20of%20constraints.md).
 They also argue that [closure of constraints](concept/closure%20of%20constraints.md) grounds [biological function](concept/biological%20function.md)s.